rstandow/Avada-Custom-CSS/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact and Support